 - A: Winning in one award category excludes you from winning in the others.
 Judges’ Choice awards are selected at the end of judging and the judges consider only images that have not received awards.
 These are images highly ranked by individual judges across all categories.

 - A: Entries in any category can include people interacting with or in the vicinity of the category subject as long as the people are not the primary interest.
 The larger view of these images would go into Scapes…provided they show the landscape and the people and their activity are not the primary point of interest (people images are not otherwise accepted into the competition).
 For your particular image, if the river is prominent and the setting is wild, then you could put the image in Scapes.
 Other image examples: a foggy morning and a loon pair on a lake with a man looking out on the scene from a chair on the dock with his feet in the water (this image could go in Scapes or Birds if either is prominent); mountain climbers ascending Mt.
 Rainier (also, Scapes); a photographer on the hood of a moving vehicle filming running cheetahs (Mammals if the cheetahs are prominent).

 - Q: I have abstract images that I’d like to submit but they are often blurs with no indication that they are animals, plants or minerals.
-What category should I submit these in??
+What category should I submit these in?

-- A: If the actual subject is a scape, submit the image in Scapes; if it is a mammal or a bird, submit in Mammal or Bird; and if it’s a Macro/Micro/All Other Wildlife subject, submit it in Macro/Micro/All Other Wildlife.
-Check the description for Altered Reality to see if your image is abstract enough through extreme processing or manipulation to fit in this category.
+- A: If the actual subject is a scape, submit the image in Scapes; if it is a mammal or a bird or other wildlife, submit in Mammal or Bird or Macro/Micro/All Other Wildlife.
+However, if the blur meets the requirements of the Altered Reality category, put it there.